 All of our qualifications combine theory with workplace practical training and allow students to tailor their course to the area of the animal care industry that interests them.
 We offer courses for every level –

-- ACM20110 Certificate II in Animal Studies – this is an ideal starting point for those with very little or no prior knowledge/experience and is designed to set you on the pathway to achieving valuable skills and knowledge in animal care that will set you up for further vocational training
+- ACM20117 Certificate II in Animal Studies – this is an ideal starting point for those with very little or no prior knowledge/experience and is designed to set you on the pathway to achieving valuable skills and knowledge in animal care that will set you up for further vocational training.
+It is also the minimum pre-requisite for the Veterinary Nursing qualification should you wish to study to become a qualified Veterinary Nurse.

 It can be a daunting prospect trying to decide on the best career for you or pursuing a change of career, however by following these steps you can ensure that you make the choices to set you on the right path.
 Remember that by choosing a career that you love, work becomes play!